Please visit Facebook for our latest updates: The Community Project: Ethiopia

-We have completed our first four classrooms and are serving 150 kindergarteners and first graders.
-During the long rainy season, we hosted the first elementary STEM program in a public school in Ethiopia and taught 72 students, aged 4 to 15.
-Dr. Abiyou Tilahun wrote the curriculum and supervised Debre Birhan University faculty as our professors.
-Project Manager, Fikeremariam Negash, was a critical support in all aspects.
+We have completed our first four classrooms and are serving 185 kindergarteners, first and second graders.
+During the long rainy season, we hosted the first elementary STEM program in a public school in Ethiopia and now teach 208 students in grades 1-10.
+Dr. Abiyou Tilahun writes the curriculum and supervises Debre Birhan University faculty as our professors.
+Project Manager, Fikeremariam Negash, is a critical support in all aspects.

-We are ready to begin construction on the next 4 classrooms as soon as the government compensates the farmers who gave land for 1/3 of the 10 acre site.
-The city budget to pay them has been promised for this year.
+We are under construction on the next 4 classroom building, during this cement rationing.
 We are grateful for Architects and Engineers Without Borders who continue to be our skilled advisory team, working with the local community for advanced and sustainable solutions.